 We are here to say: You can have PI.
 It can be store-level.
 And real-time!!
 And you don’t have to over-burden your people to get it.
 Well-designed systems do great things, and ours is one of them.

 Think of what you could do by being able to see, at any time of any day, exactly the number of boxes of Cheerios in a store.
 Pepsi six-packs.
-Pounds of ground beef.
+Pounds of Red Delicious apples.
 Roll those inventory counts to any level in the organization for strategic decision-making.
 Give merchants a reliable view of chain-wide inventory.
 This allows them to better evaluate manufacturer deals and allocate them by-store…optimally.

 “You name it, you’ll be able to see it.”